ozloty06/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview
-A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.
+Seth and Tom are Colorado Board of Elections employees and have asked for help pulling together an election audit analysis of a recent local election to be submitted to the election commission.
+They have requested the following tasks to complete the election audit of a recent local congressional election.

 1. Calculate the total number of votes cast.
 2. Get a complete list of the candidates who received votes.